 Now a quick note to those of you who might be considering buying a VPN so that they can download illegal torrents or commit any type of fraud:

 There is no VPN that provides complete anonymity.

 Not.
 A. Single.
 One.

-A VPN isn’t a “get-out-of-jail-free” card for illegal online activity.
+The software isn’t a “get-out-of-jail-free” card for illegal online activity.
+This is no VPN myth.
 Use it for these purposes at your own risk!

 Once you connect to a VPN, there are a numerous pieces of information about you that start floating into the open space of the internet.
 This includes:

 - Your IP address: This is the address that your computer is given as it surfs the internet.